Scorpio Constellation Facts

 Brightness: A bright constellation with 13 stars with magnitudes higher than 3.

 History: The Scorpius is the creature with a burning sting as the Babylonians called it “MUL> GIR>TAB”.
 Greek mythology refers to Scorpius in connection to Orion, goddess Artemis and Leto.

-Stars: Scorpius Constellation contains some bright stars such as Antares (alpha sco) that is a reddish star also known as the rival of Mars.
+Stars: Scorpius contains some bright stars such as Antares (alpha sco), which is a reddish star also known as the rival of Mars.
 Some other stars are Acrab, Dschubba, Shaula and Lesath.